 On the personal end, I was ordained in my twenties, and remember the searing isolation of those years.
 Things have changed, but many of the same things are issues for young women.
 I have stood, and continue to stand, on the mighty broad shoulders of first generation ordained young women, and for that I am grateful.
 If I can do even a bit of the same, I would count it as joy.”

 Susan wrote and managed the grant from Louisville Institute, the funding that allowed TYCWP to establish a web presence and sponsor its first two conferences, until the grant’s expiration in December 2008.
-She remains involved as the liaison between TYCWP and Chalice Press on the book series by, for, and about young clergy women.
-She is also writing a book on the research she compiled from surveying and interviewing young clergy women as part of the founding grant.
+She is writing a book on the research she compiled from surveying and interviewing young clergy women as part of the founding grant.

-The members of TYCWP are exceedingly grateful for Susan’s energy, leadership, and continued involvement!
+The members of YCWI are exceedingly grateful for Susan’s initial energy and leadership!